mairooni/papers/journal.md

 # Results
 Our simulations did a good job of reproducing the measures.
 This means we think we understant whats going on.
 This addresses question X from the introduction.

+# figures
+This section contains the figures cause it is still a draft